captuspario/therapair-landing/email-ai-prompt.md

 - ✅ Professional tone
 - ✅ Brief acknowledgment of expertise
 - ✅ No overselling
-- ✅ Clear next step
+- ✅ Sets expectation for updates, not immediate onboarding
 - ✅ Concise (~50 words)

 ---